Top 10 Muay Thai Beginner Tips

 M: Minimize (Injuries)

 Simple tips that will speak for themselves, so let’s kick it!
-My top 10 Tips for Muay Thai Beginners:
+My top 10 Muay Thai Beginner Tips:

 In my own experience, just straight-up running has been the most effective exercise routine to improve overall performance.
 Running will power up your endurance and stamina, and you will see results within a short period of time.
 The best routine is to incorporate both long-distance running with sprint interval training.
 My tip is to go for running track as the impact on the knees is lower.
 Alternatively, swimming or stationary bike cycling are kinder on the knees but still effective towards building stamina too.
 If there is still some time leading up to your first Muay Thai class, a couple of weeks of running can build up a reasonable level of fitness.